 If the /FC bit is a 0 then the instruction is considered to be the first instruction being processed in a statement.
 If the /FC is a 1 then the instruction being scanned will use the logic value from the previous instruction.
-Certain instructions like =, S and R will set the /FC bit to 0 thus starting a new logic statement after it.
-Other instructions like A or O will set the /FC bit to 1 signaling to combine the current logic status with the next instruction.
+Certain instructions like =, S and R will set the /FC bit to 0, thus automatically starting a new logic statement after it.
+Other instructions like A or O will set the /FC bit to 1 signaling that you need to combine the current logic status with the next instruction.